 - 1.4.1 This Policy applies to the School's provision for the Early Years Foundation Setting ('EYFS').
-The identity of and contact details for the Designated Safeguarding Lead(s) with responsibility for safeguarding within this setting are set out at the head of this policy and in para 11.1 below. - 1.4.2 Throughout the setting all persons in the EYFS are required to adhere to the ICT Acceptable Use Agreement on the use of mobile phones and cameras; that is, that images of pupils may not be stored on personal devices.
-Any images taken on personal devices will be transferred to school or GDST systems as soon as reasonably possible and the personal copy permanently removed. - 1.4.3 Safeguarding training for staff in the EYFS will include guidance on identifying signs of possible abuse and neglect (such as significant changes in a pupil's behaviour, deterioration in wellbeing, physical indications, comments which give cause for concern, or any reasons to suspect neglect or abuse outside the setting), and on how to respond in a timely and appropriate way to such signs or to inappropriate behaviour in other members of staff or any other person working with children (EYFS Statutory Framework 3.6).
+The identity of and contact details for the Designated Safeguarding Lead(s) with responsibility for safeguarding within this setting are set out at the head of this policy and in para 11.1 below. - 1.4.2 Throughout the setting all persons in the EYFS are required to adhere to the ICT Acceptable Use Agreement on the use of mobile phones, cameras or other digital recording devices; that is, that personal digital recording devices must not be used for taking, editing or transferring images or videos of pupils. - 1.4.3 Safeguarding training for staff in the EYFS will include guidance on identifying signs of possible abuse and neglect (such as significant changes in a pupil's behaviour, deterioration in wellbeing, physical indications, comments which give cause for concern, or any reasons to suspect neglect or abuse outside the setting), and on how to respond in a timely and appropriate way to such signs or to inappropriate behaviour in other members of staff or any other person working with children (EYFS Statutory Framework 3.6).